itchat/imgTelegramHosting/README.md

 }
 ```

-Register the domain name, do not enable CDN acceleration and rewrites in the Cloudflare management interface, and finally assign the hosting DNS.Cloudflare 不写 https rewrites, DNS 分配主机
+Register the domain name, do not enable CDN acceleration and rewrites in the Cloudflare management interface, and finally assign the hosting DNS.

 ```shell
 systemctl enable caddy